-CINCINNATI (FOX19) - Downtown Cincinnati’s convention center hotel is closing at the end of the year.
+CINCINNATI (FOX19) -Downtown Cincinnati’s convention center hotel is closing.

 The Millennium Hotel Cincinnati on West Fifth Street will shut down on New Year’s Eve Dec.
-31, Millennium Hotels & Resorts (MHR), a London-based global hotel company, announced Tuesday.
+31, Millennium Hotels & Resorts (MHR), a London-based global hotel company, announced this week.

 This follows MHR entering into a purchase and sale agreement to sell its Cincinnati hotel to The Port of Greater Cincinnati Development Authority, the company said in a news release.